Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 If you have type 2 diabetes, it’s possible to get your blood glucose levels in the normal range for long periods and reduce or eliminate your need for medication.

 Treatment for diabetes has come a long way.
-In addition to a healthy lifestyle, there are medications available help keep diabetes under control and reduce the risk of complications.
+In addition to a healthy lifestyle, there are medications available to help keep diabetes under control and reduce the risk of complications.